Approximate Kernel PCA Using Random Features: Computational vs. Statistical Trade-off: Variants of Kernel PCA: Population, Empirical and Approximate

-is the empirical covariance operator and $\widehat{m}:=\frac{1}{n}\sum^n_{i=1}k(\cdot,X_i)$ is an empirical estimator of the mean element, $m_\bb{P}$.
-While $\sigh$ is a self-adjoint operator on (a possibly infinite dimensional) $\Cal{H}$, it has rank of at most $n-1$ and therefore is compact.
-It follows from the spectral theorem \citep[Theorems VI.16, VI.17]{Reed-80} that
+is an unbiased estimator ($U$-statistic) of $\Sigma$, referred to as the empirical covariance operator.
+Since $\sigh$ is a self-adjoint operator on (a possibly infinite dimensional) $\Cal{H}$ with rank at most $n-1$ (therefore, compact), it follows from the spectral theorem \citep[Theorems VI.16, VI.17]{Reed-80} that